Olivert75/personal_project/README.md

      - [x] Explain plan of action as deduced from work to this point

 #### 5. MODEL & EVALUATE
-- [x] No modeling was necessary for this project, however, modeling could be added to next steps if desired.
+- [x] Modeling was necessary for this project to see if the features is the best to predict the match outcome.
+Select the best model to test on unseen data

 #### 6. DELIVERY
 - [x]  Prepare final notebook in Jupyter Notebook